flomotlik/help/_posts/setup/2012-08-03-skip-and-select.markdown

 categories: setup
 ---
-We will show you first how you can automatically disable all branches except for ones you set specifically (opt-in) and then how you can skip specific branches or commits (opt-out).
+We will show you first how you can automatically disable all branches except for ones you enable specifically (opt-in) and then how you can skip specific branches or commits (opt-out).

 Those two methods can of course be combined.

 ###Select specific branches (opt-in)

-You can set config parameter ***ci_branches*** to enable only specific branches to be built.
-It takes a comma separated list of branch-names.
+You can set the config parameter ***ci_branches*** to enable only specific branches to be built.
+It takes a comma separated list of branch names.

 Add a config parameter ***ci_branches*** to your project by running: